 Your game will be listed among thousands of others.
-If you don’t push for visibility from the start, your game could get lost among other titles.
+The more games published, the easier it is for your video game to get lost among other titles.

 A significant portion of your online business profits will end up going to the platform.
 However, the amounts differ per platform.
 Epic Games & Microsoft Xbox take 12% from each sale, Google takes 15% for the first year and 30% for consecutive years.
 Steam is taking a $100 submission fee which is recoupable after your game has made $1,000 in Steam sales and a 30% royalty rate.